bytebardsoftware/bytebardsoftware.github.io/content/articles/01-gazelle-abstractions/index.md

 # The Outcome

-This project was quite interesting to work on.
-It seems that every few months an interesting graph theory problem comes up and makes me bust out the whiteboard.
+It seems that every few months a graph theory problem comes up and makes me bust out the whiteboard.
 This was one of those problems.

 As a result of the work, Gazelle now supports `java_exports`.
-This feature is not free (you can imagine that building a whole separate index is not cheap), and has semantic implications for the a repository, so it's opt-in, hidden behind [a global directive](https://github.com/bazel-contrib/rules_jvm/blob/main/java/gazelle/README.md#directives).
+This feature is not free (you can imagine that building a whole separate index is not cheap), and has semantic implications for the a repository, so it's opt-in hidden behind [a global directive](https://github.com/bazel-contrib/rules_jvm/blob/main/java/gazelle/README.md#directives).

 However, it does bring some projects (most notably [Selenium](https://www.selenium.dev/)) significantly closer to being able to use Gazelle 🎉

-Thank you Simon and Steve for helping me bounce ideas, and than you to the [Bazel Rules Author SIG](https://opencollective.com/bazel-rules-authors-sig) for funding this work.
-If you'd like rulesets to be better, please consider donating.
+Thank you Simon and Steve for bouncing ideas, and thank you to the [Bazel Rules Author SIG](https://opencollective.com/bazel-rules-authors-sig) for funding this work.

 -- Borja

 PS: I'm always happy to chat about your build!
-If you'd like help with your build, please [get in touch](/enquire).
+If you'd like help with your Bazel problems, [get in touch](/enquire).

-[^1]: Pics or didn't happen: https://opencollective.com/bazel-rules-authors-sig/expenses/255682
+[^1]: Pics or didn't happen: [Go to Open Collective](https://opencollective.com/bazel-rules-authors-sig/expenses/255682)

 [^2]: Of course, I only know about this from aquaintances, that would never have happened to me.
 Never, ever.
 No, sir.

-[^3]: If you're interested in the non-simplified version: https://github.com/bazel-contrib/rules_jvm_external/blob/8ecfd36e4db64257ba2de5c0fb9000dbb4f12c0d/docs/api.md#java_export
+[^3]: If you're interested in the non-simplified version: [Go to GitHub](https://github.com/bazel-contrib/rules_jvm_external/blob/8ecfd36e4db64257ba2de5c0fb9000dbb4f12c0d/docs/api.md#java_export)

 [^4]: One of the reasons it's hard to produce correct results in this case is about traversal order.
 Gazelle processes directories in parallel, so in the case above it's impossible to tell whether X or Y will be visited first.
 Yes, we can work around this, but when I tried it the result were 2 or 3x more complicated semantics to support a use case that was dubious to begin with.

-[^5]: That's exactly what we did: https://github.com/bazel-contrib/rules_jvm/blob/81a007d2009e2e484210f17b88006469dc474adf/java/gazelle/resolve.go#L218-L228
+[^5]: That's exactly what we did: [Go to GitHub](https://github.com/bazel-contrib/rules_jvm/blob/81a007d2009e2e484210f17b88006469dc474adf/java/gazelle/resolve.go#L218-L228)

-[^6]: A fantastic, more complete explanation here: https://blog.kartones.net/post/gazelle-workspace-traversal-and-extension-handlers/
+[^6]: A fantastic, more complete explanation here: [kartones.net](https://blog.kartones.net/post/gazelle-workspace-traversal-and-extension-handlers/)

 [^7]: And what source files do they have, and what packages do they export?